futureofcoding/futureofcoding.org/member-handbook.md

 ## How We Slack

 We treat Slack like a message board, not like a chat.
+Some of our channels are archived in a public record, and we often refer back to old discussions.
+This gave rise to a particular style of posting and responding that we try to adhere to.

 #### Posting
 To start a discussion, act as though you're creating a forum post or blog post.
 Prepare what you want to say in its entirety, including any links, and then submit it all in a single message.
 In other words, don't send multiple messages in a row.